 The living memories of Toronto’s August 1918 anti-Greek riots may have faded, but the metropolis’ Greek residents still commemorate the disturbing events of that day, just before the end of WWI, when the world changed forever for Greek-Canadians in the city.

-The unrest only ended after scores of injuries and the inflicting of the equivalent of $1 million in damage to the Greek community’s properties.
-And only after Toronto mayor Tommy Church invoked the Riot Act and military police were called into the streets of Canada’s largest city.
+The unrest ended only after scores of injuries and the inflicting of the equivalent of $1 million in damage to the Greek community’s properties—and only after Toronto mayor Tommy Church invoked the Riot Act and military police were called into the streets of Canada’s largest city.

 Toronto’s 1918 anti-Greek riot was one of largest in the world

-The unrest still stands as one of the largest anti-Greek riots — perhaps numbering 50,000 antagonists — to take place anywhere in the world.
+The unrest still stands as one of the largest anti-Greek riots—perhaps numbering 50,000 antagonists—to take place anywhere in the world.

 It was the first day of August in that sweltering summer when a Canadian Army veteran named Claude Cludernay decided to eat dinner at a restaurant along Yonge Street in the city’s Greektown district.
 After imbibing one too many drinks, the veteran ended up assaulting a waiter at the White City Cafe.
 Asked to leave the premises, he did so.

-However, word got around to the thousands of veterans attending a meeting of the Great War Veterans Association in the city and somehow, due to intent or a simple misunderstanding, the story was reversed — and from that point on, it was bruited about that it was the Greek waiter who had in fact assaulted the Canadian veteran.
+However, word got around to the thousands of veterans attending a meeting of the Great War Veterans Association in the city and somehow, due to intent or a simple misunderstanding, the story was reversed—and from that point on, it was bruited about that it was the Greek waiter who had in fact assaulted the Canadian veteran.

 In a city now widely known as “Toronto the Good,” it is perhaps difficult to believe that there ever could have been such animosity toward any ethnic group, especially one that has woven itself into the fabric of the nation as the Greek immigrants have.